MongoEngine/mongoengine/docs/guide/querying.rst

 Query operators
 ===============
-Operators other than equality may also be used in queries; just attach the operator name to a key with a double-underscore::
+Operators other than equality may also be used in queries --- just attach the operator name to a key with a double-underscore::

     # Only find users whose age is 18 or less